JayFarei/JayFarei/README.md

 ## About

-I love developer tools and infrastructure and have been building in web3 since 2017.
+Former financial engineer, I love developer tools and infrastructure and have been building distributed systems and protocols since 2017.
 Currently VP of Products @ Moonsong labs, incubating products in AI and Web3 Infrastructure for our Venture Studio.

 ## Areas of interest